dmitrybykovsky/hudi/docker/README.md

 --table customers_postgres
 ```

-After executing the above command a hive table named `customers_postgres` was created
+After executing the above command a hive table named `customers_postgres` is created
 which provides Read-Optimized view for the Copy On Write dataset.

 ### Step 5: Run Hive Queries